linuxha/node-irrigation/README.md

 Current weather report, sun rise, sun set and phase of the moon and day's weather forecast

+This program depends alot on external data.
+I get that data through external scripts (Bash, Perl, Python and Node.js).
+I'm going to have to dig through my collection and add those programs here so it's a lot easier to follow this program.
+At the moment there's a lot missing from this repos, such as the icons and the previously mentioned scripts.
+Also, this was my first attempt at node.js and async programming.
+I'm seeing a lot of kruft and amateurish code.
+I'll need to refactor it when I get time.
+Unfortunately this program grew from a simple idea to a complex collection of feaping-creaturisms (feature creep).

 ## Objective

 My motivation is two-fold.
 First is to replace the ancient irrigation control we